operator-framework/java-operator-sdk/docs/documentation/v5-0-migration.md

    for your `EventSource` implementation (for example, by using its default, no-arg constructor), one will be automatically generated.
 This simplifies the API to define event source to `List<EventSource> prepareEventSources(EventSourceContext<P> context)`.
+   !!!
+IMPORTANT !!!
+   If you use dynamic registration of event sources, be sure to name your event sources explicitly as letting JOSDK name them automatically might result in duplicated event sources being registered as JOSDK relies on the name to identify event sources and concurrent, dynamic registration might lead to identical event sources having different generated names, thus leading JOSDK to consider them as different and hence, register them multiple times.
 4. Updates through `UpdateControl` now use [Server Side Apply (SSA)](https://kubernetes.io/docs/reference/using-api/server-side-apply/) by default to add the finalizer and for all